Guidelines for making an application

 • Research applicants using the ORCID-identification code can provide this information in their applicant data.

 • The details for working group members who are not applying for a personal monthly grant must also be listed on this page.
-Working group members’ names will be published on Kone Foundation’s website.
+Working group members’ names will be published on Kone Foundation’s website if funding is awarded.

 2. TYPE OF PROJECT